cslarson/dapper/README.md

       1. remove the previous work directory if there is one (`sudo rm -rf work`)
       1. run the build script (`sudo ./build.sh -v -N dapper`)
     - download the most recent dapper iso:
-      - using ipfs directly: `ipfs get QmSRgocwPSJ3f4yWgcLHMNsYdoeKiiHX69c5pv5dWhmyo4 -o dapper-2017.05.09-x86_64.iso`
+      - using ipfs directly: `ipfs get QmbBKQtEoaf2dKHcymBiVDoZ5bNhAtZ1eQqbZ1f8vrdZym -o dapper-2017.05.09-x86_64.iso`
-      - using ipfs gateway (rename after download): [dapper-2017.05.09-x86_64.iso](http://ipfs.io/ipfs/QmSRgocwPSJ3f4yWgcLHMNsYdoeKiiHX69c5pv5dWhmyo4)
+      - using ipfs gateway (rename after download): [dapper-2017.05.09-x86_64.iso](http://ipfs.io/ipfs/QmbBKQtEoaf2dKHcymBiVDoZ5bNhAtZ1eQqbZ1f8vrdZym)
 1. create a bootable usb from resulting `out/dapper-<DATE>-x86_64.iso` (or the downloaded file)
 1. partition another usb and label `dapper-data`.
     - this partition will store chain data and keys for the client of choice (geth or parity).
     - labelling as `dapper-data` will ensure the partition can be identified by Dapper.
-    - for linux filesystems the partition needs to be accessible by the user `dapper` or group `users`. you may need to do something like `sudo chown -R youruser:users /media/dapper-data`.
 1. boot your pc from the dapper usb
     - you may need to enter your bios settings to accomplish this. usually there is screen right after turning on the pc where you are prompted to hit the "Delete" key to access the bios settings. the boot device can be selected there.
 1. click on the pink monocle icon to open the menu
 1. select a choice from the menu

-    - remember to backup any keys you create!
+### Remember to backup any keys you create!!!!
+The `udisks2` package is included to allow mounting of additional usb drives primarily for the purpose of backing up any keys that were created.
+Drives will be mounted at `/run/media/dapper`.

 <img src="https://raw.githubusercontent.com/cslarson/dapper/master/screenshot-menu.png" alt="Dapper OS" width="400"/>